Wet Reckless Plea Bargain

 As noted above, a reduction to wet reckless must come as the result of a plea bargain.
 As such, the prosecution will have to agree to let you plead to the lesser charge.
 While the prosecution has no obligation to offer a wet reckless, we commonly see them result in cases where there is some weakness in the prosecution’s case.
 Having a clean record, both criminal and driving, can go a long way in negotiating your case down to a wet reckless.
 Further, the lower your BAC was, the more likely the prosecution will be willing to offer a reduced charge.
 Even how cooperative you are with the police and the prosecution can play a role in being offered a wet reckless.

-If you have been charged with a DUI, we encourage you to contact the San Diego DUI Attorney Law Firm as soon as possible.
+If you have been charged with a DUI, we encourage you to contact the San Diego DUI Attorney as soon as possible.

 If you are arrested and charged with a DUI involving alcohol or drugs, you have the right to a sound defense from an experienced attorney.
 Our team is skilled in creating a solid defense with the goal of getting your case dismissed.
 During the investigation and defense stages of your case, your private DUI attorney will work to develop and secure a reduced charge and sentence by means of a plea bargain.

-At the San Diego DUI Attorney Law Firm, we know that a DUI charge can bring about great amounts of stress.
-This is especially true, if you depend of your driver’s license to get to work and carry out your daily routine to support your family.
+At the San Diego DUI Attorney, we know that a DUI charge can bring about great amounts of stress.
+This is especially true if you depend on your driver’s license to get to work and carry out your daily routine to support your family.
 Our experienced team will carefully review your case and work closely with you to get you the best outcome possible and make the process as painless as possible.

 Contact our office today at 619-535-7150 for a FREE DUI consultation.